KABIR-CHAUHAN/Rubiks-Cube-Solver/README.md

 ✅ Intelligent detection of cube state
 ✅ Step-by-step move instructions
-✅ GUI visualization of all 6 faces hello
+✅ GUI visualization of all 6 faces
 ✅ User-friendly input system

 ## Technologies Used